São Paulo: Languages

-The Italian influence in São Paulo accents is evident in the Italian neighborhoods such as Bela Vista, Mooca, Brás and Lapa.
+The Italian influence in São Paulo accents is evident in its Italian districts such as Bela Vista, Mooca, Brás and Lapa.
 Italian mingled with Portuguese and as an old influence, was assimilated or disappeared into spoken language.
 The local accent with Italian influences became notorious through the songs of Adoniran Barbosa, a Brazilian samba singer born to Italian parents who used to sing using the local accent.

 Other languages spoken in the city are mainly among the Asian community: São Paulo is home to the largest Japanese population outside Japan.
 Although today most Japanese-Brazilians speak only Portuguese, some of them are still fluent in Japanese.
 Some people of Chinese and Korean descent are still able to speak their ancestral languages.
 In some areas it is still possible to find descendants of immigrants who speak German (especially in the area of Brooklin paulista) and Lithuanian or Russian or East European languages (especially in the area of Vila Zelina).
 In the west zone of São Paulo, specially at Vila Anastácio and Lapa region, there is a Hungarian colony, with three churches (Calvinist, Baptist and Catholic), so on Sundays it is possible to see Hungarians talking to each other on sidewalks.